valbok/snu/README.md

 # Result

-As a real nematode our robot named SnuPuck (extended version of E-puck) can move by stimulating food sensors.
+As a real nematode our robot named SnuPuck (extended version of E-puck) can move by stimulation food sensors.
 Can change his locomotion direction suddenly.
 And initiate backward locomotion in case of nose touching.

-And the main point that robot's behavior is controlled by C. elegans brain implemented on spiking neruons model.
+The main point that robot's behavior is controlled by C. elegans brain implemented on spiking neruons model.

 # Build